benvillalobos/msbuildism/build-spelunking/README.md

 ## Understanding The Build
 One of the biggest things devs struggle with is figuring out _exactly_ what caused something to happen in a build.
 The binlog viewer is your best friend here.
+Shoutout to [Kirill Osenkov](https://github.com/KirillOsenkov) for creating such an amazing tool!

 # Binlog Viewer Tips & Tricks
 [The binlog viewer](https://aka.ms/msbuild/binlog) is _fundamental_ in understanding your build these days.
 A text log may always be the source of truth, but the binlog viewer has some amazing features built into it.

-Passing `/bl` to `msbuild` or `dotnet build` will generate a `msbuild.binlog` containing the results of your build.
-Open it [in the browser](https://live.msbuildlog.com/), or after [use the Binlog Viewer](https://msbuildlog.com/).

-Shoutout to [Kirill Osenkov](https://github.com/KirillOsenkov) for creating such an amazing tool!

-**Note:** The binlog viewer logs all environment variables, so providing one out in the open might be a security risk.
+To generate a binlog, pass `/bl` to `msbuild` or `dotnet build` or set environment variable `MSBUILDDEBUGENGINE` to 1 and build.
+You can open the generated binlog [in the browser](https://live.msbuildlog.com/) or with [the Binlog Viewer](https://msbuildlog.com/).
+Using `MSBUILDDEBUGENGINE` is considered "maximal logging" that includes interprocess communication and other things.
+These logs are output to an `MSBuild_Logs` folder in the current directory or the path specified by the `MSBUILDDEBUGPATH` environment variable when set.

+**Obligatory:** Be careful when sharing a binary logs.
+If secrets are stored in environment variables or properties, they'll show up in the log!

-**Enable these features in the binlog viewer ASAP**
+#### Enable these features in the binlog viewer ASAP

 1. Open the binlog viewer or go to File -> Start Page
 2. Check all the boxes.
 "Mark search results with a dot in the main tree" is a must.